Thorbecken/border-princes/backlog.md

 ~~BP-016: Game should allow multiple units on the same tile.~~

-BP-017: Player can raise militia.
+BP-017: Player can raise soldiers.
+ - Creation command can only be done on villages.
  - Cap of one per village.
- - Creation command can only be done on villages.
  - Default logic to 'Defend' unit logic.
 'Defend' should make the militia stand still on the village.

 BP-018: Add 'Search and destroy' unit logic